markomanninen/svcs/docs/SCREENSHOTS_DEMOS_PLAN.md

 # SVCS Screenshots & Demos Production Plan
+**Updated for Current SVCS Architecture - January 2025**

 This document provides detailed task-level instructions for creating screenshots and demo videos for the SVCS project.
-Each section is designed to be followed step-by-step during screen recording sessions, with Copilot providing real-time guidance.
+Each section is designed to be followed step-by-step during screen recording sessions.

 ## 📋 Table of Contents